Master of Arts in Pastoral Studies – Spiritual Direction

 All graduates will also be qualified to practice as Christian Life Coaches and have advanced standing to become Board Certified Coaches through the Center for Credentialing and Education (whether or not they are licensed mental health providers).

 Holy Apostles College and Seminary requires M.A. in Pastoral Studies candidates to complete a 6-credit co-requisite sequence by taking PAS 602 Fundamentals of Practical Theology (Every Semester) as well as DTH 645 Nature and Grace (Spring).
-Following these co-requisite courses, an additional 12-credit Pastoral Studies Core is to be taken.
+Following these co-requisite courses, an additional 12-credit Spiritual Direction Core is to be taken.